How to apply Epsom Salts to Palm Trees? – Is it good or not?

 How to apply Epsom Salts to Palm Trees?

 One gallon of water needs to be thoroughly dissolved with one tablespoon of Epsom salt.
-Pour the mixture around your palm plants two to three times a year to maintain the leaves healthy.
+Pour the mixture around your palm plants two to three times a year to maintain the leaves healthy and there are various varieties of palm trees.

 Directly apply Epsom salt to the region surrounding outside palm trees.
 Then, water the area twice a week to aid in the solid salt’s soil-dissolving process.